cdktf/cdktf-provider-launchdarkly/docs/featureFlagEnvironment.python.md

 The context kind on which the flag should target in this environment.

-If the context_kind has not been previously specified at the project level, it will be automatically created on the project.
-User targets should be specified as targets attribute blocks.
+User (`user`) targets should be specified as `targets` attribute blocks.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/feature_flag_environment#context_kind FeatureFlagEnvironment#context_kind}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/feature_flag_environment#context_kind FeatureFlagEnvironment#context_kind}

 ---